noerbot/hubspot-webpack-serverless-exercise/README.md

+# Description

+This serverless function takes a form submission, gets geolocation data using IP address, and creates a contact in Hubspot.
+It was a technical exercise completed as part of my application to Aptitude 8.

+### Based on: CMS webpack-bundled serverless functions boilerplate [beta]
+Simple boilerplate for using webpack to bundle serverless function with third-party deps

+#### NOTE:
-# NOTE: There is a new beta which supports dependency management via a package.json file.
+There is a new beta which supports dependency management via a package.json file.
 See https://docs.google.com/document/d/e/2PACX-1vRGX60V2wQ2Co9X1NO73hkLObcQdNWp2i49XE-pY_DRS6UjZnv4UuODz4nsI_g1gUIXFC1MhN4AFsnZ/pub for more information

-## CMS webpack-bundled serverless functions boilerplate [beta]
-Simple boilerplate for using webpack to bundle serverless function with third-party deps

-### Installation
+## Installation
 1. `git clone` this repo
 2. `yarn install`
 3. If you're not yet set up with the [CMS CLI](https://designers.hubspot.com/tutorials/getting-started#quick_start) and have a specified `defaultPortal`, use `yarn hs init` to generate a CMS Personal Access Key.